 In the past, many people used methods which would today be coined as Black Hat SEO techniques.
 No, this does not mean that you wear a black hat while working towards boosting your SEO.
 Rather, it means using risky methods that Google does not like, resulting in your site’s penalization.
-In fact, even today people still use these tactics and wonder why they are not moving up in PageRank.

 Google literally runs the world.
 Think of Google as Sauron the all-seeing eye from the Lord of The Rings.
 If you think of Black Hat SEO techniques as the One Ring, then whenever you use them, Google will find you.